System of Systems Safety Assessment

 This process also involves developing safety goals and requirements for each system based on the risks identified.
 The development of safety goals and requirements involves defining the safety measures that need to be implemented in each system to achieve the required levels of safety.
 This includes specifying the safety functions, performance levels, and Automotive Safety Integrity Levels (ASIL) that need to be met.

-The implementation of these safety measures is then verified through various testing and verification activities, including functional testing, fault injection testing, and analysis of safety-critical components.
+The implementation of these safety measures is then verified through various testing and verification activities, including functional testing, fault injection testing, and analysis of safety-critical components

 Other ALD Software Tools